 Welcome to our sailing blog!
-We are Thomas and Petra, a Swedish couple with a plan to sail around the world.
+We are Thomas and Petra, a Swedish couple that have just finished a sailing trip back and forth to the Caribbean.
 We will try to share as much information as we can about the things we wanted to know about when starting to plan our cruise.
-As time goes by we will add more information and on this page we will gather links to most information.

 What kind of boat?

 Our boat, Anne-Mon, is a long-keeled ketch of model OC35 (Ocean Cruiser 35).
 She was built 1965 and is a pretty robust, heavy boat.
-We think she will make us feel safe and comfortable during our journey.
+She was a very stable boat and made us feel safe and comfortable during our journey, even in strong winds and big waves.
 Generally speaking a long-keeled boat is more stable in bad weather, holds the course easier, but the drawback is that it is a bit slower and also harder to navigate in tight marinas.
-We have a bow-thruster that will help with that.
-It is also ketch-rigged, with a shorter main mast than most boats of this size, which should make it safer during bad weather.
-If one of the masts should go down we will always have an extra mast.
-One of the main drawbacks with a ketch is of course the extra costs, more sails and rigging compared to only having one mast.
+We had a bow-thruster that will help with that.
+It is also ketch-rigged, with a shorter main mast than most boats of this size, but she sailed very well with only main sail and headsail.
+By the end of the trip we almost never used the mizzen.

 Interior-wise she feels pretty big.
 We really like that you can spend time in the galley and still be able to have a really good overview of the outside, compared to a lot sailboat where the windows are pretty high up.

-We bought an old boat, with some need for big renovation jobs, but most of the time we enjoy renovating our boat.
+We bought an old boat, with some need for big renovation jobs.
 More info about our boat can be found The Boat.

 Why go sailing?